hyanhu/hyanhu.github.io/_pages/about.md

   - /about.html
 ---

-**Hello and Welcom!** 👋 I am Haiyan HU, a Ph.D student at [Department of Computer Science and Engineering, The Hong Kong University of Science and Technology (HKUST)](https://cse.hkust.edu.hk/), under the supervision of Prof. [Qian Zhang](https://www.cse.ust.hk/~qianzh/).
-Before that, I received my B.Eng degree in Computer Science and Technology from Wuhan University in 2020, working with Prof [Yanjiao Chen](https://person.zju.edu.cn/en/0020875).
-I am particularly fascinated by the intersection of technology and health, exploring areas like Smart Healthcare, Optical Sensing, and the Artificial Intelligence of Things. [[CV](/files/CV_haiyanhu[202509].pdf)]
+**Hello and Welcom!** 👋 I am Haiyan HU, a postdoctoral researcher at [Department of Computer Science and Engineering, The Hong Kong University of Science and Technology (HKUST)](https://cse.hkust.edu.hk/), working with Prof. [Qian Zhang](https://www.cse.ust.hk/~qianzh/).
+I received my Ph.D. degree from the same institution in 2025.
+I received my B.Eng degree in Computer Science and Technology from Wuhan University in 2020, working with Prof [Yanjiao Chen](https://person.zju.edu.cn/en/0020875).
+I am broadly interested in the intersection of technology and health, especially in areas such as Smart Healthcare, Optical Sensing, and the Artificial Intelligence of Things (AIoT).
+My current research focuses on AIoT-enabled and sensor-based intelligent systems for food-related applications.[[CV](/files/CV_haiyanhu[202509].pdf)]
 <br/><br/>

 🌟 Research Interest